-Origins Behavioral Healthcare’s residential programs are designed to treat people with addiction to alcohol and other drugs.
+Origins Behavioral HealthCare’s residential addiction programs are designed to treat people with substance use disorders related to alcohol and other drugs.
 There are times, however, when even clinical and medical professionals working with an individual might be unsure if the person is truly chemically dependent.
 For those cases, Hanley Center at Origins in tropical West Palm Beach, FL, offers a ten-day Clinical Assessment Program (CAP) to help determine the extent of a person’s condition.

-This program is not for people who simply want to detox or who want a short residential stay.
-Rather it is limited to patients whose clinical presentation does not clearly indicate whether or not a full course of residential treatment is necessary.
+A clinical assessment is an organized way to collect information and draw conclusions about an individual’s condition and symptoms through observation, interviewing, psychological testing, and neurological testing.
+The Origins’ CAP is not for people who simply want to detox or who want a short residential stay.
+Instead, it is limited to patients whose clinical presentation does not clearly indicate whether or not a full course of residential treatment is necessary.

 Patients completing the Clinical Assessment Program receive the following services:

-Often, patients who are misusing substances have developed a physiological dependence to chemicals, and the sudden removal of those chemicals can cause complications ranging from slight discomfort to extreme physical complications, including seizure and even death.
-Origins has been providing state of the art, on-site detox for many years.
+Often, patients misusing substances have developed a physiological dependence to chemicals, and the sudden removal of those chemicals can cause complications ranging from slight discomfort to extreme physical complications, including seizure and even death.
+Origins has provided state-of-the-art, on-site detox for many years.
 Our medical team works to ensure that every patient is medically managed for safety and to minimize discomfort as much as possible during this crucial time.

-All patients entering Origins’ CAP complete an initial nursing assessment within the first hours of arrival.
+All patients entering the Origins’ Clinical Assessment Program complete an initial nursing assessment within the first hours of arrival.
 This helps our medical team assess and treat acute concerns that need immediate medical attention.
-Our proximity to St. Mary’s Medical Center, a renown hospital directly adjacent to Hanley Center, ensures that we are able to swiftly transfer them to emergency care if needed.
+Our proximity to St. Mary’s Medical Center, a renowned hospital directly adjacent to Hanley Center, ensures that we can swiftly transfer them to emergency care if needed.

-The biopsychosocial assessment, conducted through a personalized interview with a therapist, allows our team to assess for biological, psychological, and social factors that can be contributing to problems such as mental health and substance use disorders.
-It is considered a holistic assessment, meaning that it looks at various dimensions of wellbeing in order to get a complete picture of health: body, mind, and spirit.
+The biopsychosocial assessment, conducted through a personalized interview with a therapist, allows our team to assess for biological, psychological, and social factors contributing to problems such as mental health and substance use disorders.
+It is considered a holistic assessment, meaning it looks at various dimensions of well-being to get a complete picture of health: body, mind, and spirit.

-Every person in our CAP will receive a personalized clinical interview with one of Origins’ licensed psychologists through Origins Center for Brain Recovery.
+Every person in our comprehensive Clinical Assessment Program will receive a personalized clinical interview with one of Origins’ licensed psychologists through Origins Center for Brain Recovery.
 This interview, conducted as a conversation between a psychologist and the patient, can help the professional accurately diagnose mental health or co-occurring disorders.
-From this interview, subsequent psychological testing (such as the PEPQ, MBMD or MMPI-2) may be recommended and administered.
+From this interview, subsequent psychological testing (such as the PEPQ, MBMD, or MMPI-2) may be recommended and administered.

 During the CAP, we welcome loved ones and referring professionals (such as therapists and doctors) to provide critical insight into the patient’s life.
-Once consent is given by a patient, a patient’s primary therapist will reach out and help “connect the dots” in order to get a more complete picture of their case.
+Once a patient gives consent, their primary therapist will reach out and help “connect the dots” to get a complete picture of their case.
 Our licensed family therapists will also communicate with families to gather further information via screening.

-Group psychotherapy or group therapy is a form of psychotherapy in which a therapist treats a small group of patients together as a group.
+Group psychotherapy or group therapy is a form of psychotherapy in which a therapist treats a small group of patients together.
 When offered as a component of integrated treatment, group therapy allows patients to explore aspects of interpersonal relationships while creating an atmosphere that helps a person identify their own strengths and weaknesses.

 A psychoeducational group is a specific type of group therapy that focuses on educating patients about their disorders, such as substance use disorders or depression, and how to develop healthy ways of coping with their symptoms.
-Other groups may explore other components of wellness, such a trauma, grief, smoking cessation, or nutrition.
+Other groups may explore different components of wellness, such as trauma, grief, smoking cessation, or nutrition.

 Each patient in Origins CAP will be assigned a therapist who will meet with them individually during their stay.
 These sessions are a vital component of the assessment and recommendation process.
 During this time, the therapists will guide a patient to privately explore issues that may be contributing to (or exacerbated by) substance use or other mental health concerns.

-Upon completion of the Clinical Assessment Program, we provide an integrated summary of our findings.
+Upon completing the Clinical Assessment Program, we provide an integrated summary of our findings.
 This includes information from Origins’ skilled multidisciplinary team—from doctors and therapists to psychologists and support staff.

 A Comprehensive Overview

-On or before day 9, patients are presented with all of the results, findings, and recommendations of the treatment team.
-Clinical and continuing care staff work with the patient and others involved to facilitate the next steps which may include extending residential treatment or moving to a different level of care.
+On or before day nine, patients are presented with all of the treatment team’s results, findings, and recommendations.
+Clinical and continuing care staff work with the patient and others involved to facilitate the next steps, which may include extending residential treatment or moving to a different level of care.
 Regardless of the recommendation, we work with you to ensure the smoothest possible transition to whatever level of care you need.